skywind3000/vim-proposal/popup_window.md

 - ...
 - and so on.

-User or plugin authors can use the high level APIs provided by `popup.vim` or design their own popup window by ultilizing lower level pane apis or overlay apis.
+User or plugin authors can use the high level APIs provided by `popup.vim` or design their own popup window by utilizing lower level pane APIs or overlay APIs.